ibitec7/ibitec7/README.md

 - 💞️ I’m looking forward to collaborating on Data Science projects like Exploratory Analysis, Data Cleaning/Wrangling, Data Visualization, Machine/Deep Learning (with Pytorch and sklearn).
 However, I'm not limited to just data science collaboration but also generally collaborating on any project related to C/C++ or Rust as well.
 Feel free to contact me for any collaboration, joint project venture or assistance related to what I have mentioned.

-- 📫 To reach me: you can email me at <syed.ibrahim.omer.2@gmail.com> if you wish to contact me

 <!---
 ibitec7/ibitec7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.